fabianlischka/InfoSec101/p2-WhatToDoNext.md

 In summary, our list below includes tools that are not too hard to use, preferably open source, with good enough crypto, preferably cheap or free.

+Also see the EFF Surveillance Self-Defense Guide on [Choosing Your Tools](https://ssd.eff.org/en/module/choosing-your-tools) and [Seven Steps To Digital Security](https://ssd.eff.org/en/node/74).

 ### xkcd on: Security and the Weakest Link